-Generally, our executive compensation program consists of three principal elements - base salary, performance-based annual cash bonus opportunities, and long-term incentive compensation in the form of equity awards.
+Generally, our executive compensation program consists of three principal elements - base salary, performance-based annual cash bonus opportunity, and long-term incentive compensation in the form of equity awards.
 It also includes participation in our broad-based health and welfare benefit programs.

-Element Type of Element Compensation Element Objective Base Salary Fixed Cash Designed to attract and retain executives by providing fixed compensation amounts that are competitive in the market and reward performance Performance-Based Annual Cash Bonuses Variable Cash Designed to motivate our executives to achieve annual business, strategic and individual objectives and provide financial incentives when we meet or exceed these annual objectives Long Term Incentive Compensation Variable Equity awards in the form of options to purchase shares of our common stock Designed to align the interests of our executives and our stockholders by motivating them to create sustainable long-term stockholder value
+Element Type of Element Compensation Element Objective Base Salary Fixed Cash Designed to attract and retain executives by providing fixed compensation amounts that are competitive in the market and reward performance Performance-Based Annual Cash Bonuses Variable Cash Designed to motivate our executives to achieve annual business, financial, strategic and individual objectives and provide financial incentives when we meet or exceed these annual objectives Long Term Incentive Compensation Variable Equity Awards Designed to align the interests of our executives and our stockholders by motivating them to create sustainable long-term stockholder value each Named Executive Officer with a specified level of cash compensation during the year with the expectation that he or she will perform his or her responsibilities to the best of his or her ability and in our best interests.